Alejandro-FA/UPF-Deep_Learning/P4/report.md

 As we can see, the reconstruction loss deacreases until its convergence.
 However, it is more interesting to observe the behaviour of the KL loss.
 After a period of decreasing, it starts increasing in the middle of the training phase.
 If we look at the curve, it looks like a significant change.
 However, by observing the y-axis scale we realize that the growth is not that excessive and thus it does not affect to the performance of the overall model.

-## Generated and reconstructed images
+## Reconstructed images

 The following images show the reconstructed images of the VAE for the 20th and 100th training epoch along with the original ones.

+<img src="Results/images/VAE/VAE_reconstructed.png" style="zoom:25%"></img>

 As we can see, the quality of the faces significantly improve as the training iterations increase (as expected).
-Nevertheless, it is courious that the model with just 20 training epochs manages to somehow guess the orientation and shape of the target faces.

-<img src="Results/images/VAE/VAE_reconstructed.png" style="zoom:25%"></img>

-As for the generated images, we can also percieve a difference between the different training epochs.
+Although the tonality of contour of the face was already captured at epoch 20, at epoch 100 we see that there is a noticeable increase in the details of the image.
+However, not all reconstructed faces are similar to the original images, but adding more trainig epochs has not resulted in better results.

+## Generated images

-### Generated images at epoch 20
+Generated images at epoch 20:

 <img src="Results/images/VAE/VAE_generated_images_e20.png" style="zoom:5%"></img>

-### Generated images at epoch 100
+Generated images at epoch 100:

 <img src="Results/images/VAE/VAE_generated_images_e100.png" style="zoom:5%"></img>

-We can clearly see that at the beginning, the generated images are more generic and similar between them.
-But as we leave the model training for more epochs, the results are more realistic and varied between one another.
+As it was the case for the reconstructed images, we can also perceive an improvement in the generated images.
+We can clearly see that at the beginning, the faces are more generic and similar between them.
+But as we leave the model training for more epochs, the results appear to be better and they are far less generic.
+More details are present in the faces and there is an increased perception of realism.

+## Training summary

 This table shows a final summary of the final values that were used to train our VAE: